 West Row Learning:

-In each lesson children revisit previous knowledge so that teachers can continually assess how deeply the knowledge is embedded and so that children can lock knowledge into their long-term memory.
-We introduce new vocabulary in each lesson to ensure that children can build their knowledge of key words sequentially and use new language quickly and we ensure that the new knowledge introduced in each lesson follows on from the knowledge they were previously taught.
-Doing this helps the children to make strong links between the knowledge and helps them to know and remember more.
-Within this lesson structure, teachers are free to be creative in how they revisit knowledge, introduce vocabulary and new knowledge, ensuring that a high level of interest is garnered from students.
+In each lesson, children revisit prior knowledge allowing teachers to assess how deeply the knowledge is embedded, as well as supporting the children to lock the knowledge into their long-term memory.
+New vocabulary is introduced in each lesson to ensure children sequentially build their knowledge of keywords and have opportunities to use new language quickly.
+New knowledge introduced within a lesson, builds on what they were previously taught.
+By doing this, the children make strong links between the knowledge and are able to know and remember more.
+Within this lesson structure, teachers are free to be creative in how they revisit knowledge, introduce vocabulary and share new knowledge thus ensuring a high level of interest is garnered from students.

 For more information about our rigorous, knowledge-based curriculum, please read our Curriculum Intent, Implementation and Impact statements.

-West Row Academy Curriculum Intent:
+Our Curriculum Intent:

 ‘Extraordinary and exceptional knowledge that changes the world.’